xmtp/xmtp-dot-org/docs/dev-concepts/architectural-overview.md

 Every **envelope** contains a payload, often encrypted, that is not observable by nodes.
 The payload could be a public key bundle, private key bundle, or a message created by a client app, but this information is opaque to nodes.
 Meaning is assigned to these envelopes in the [Client layer](#client-layer).

-Nodes can see envelope properties which help the nodes understand how to handle envelopes but the properties reveal nothing about message content.
+Nodes can see envelope properties which help the nodes understand how to handle envelopes, but the properties reveal nothing about message content.
 An example of an important envelope property is a **topic** name.
 A topic name is a required envelope property.
 A topic name helps a node understand where to relay and store the envelope.
 Each envelope belongs to exactly one topic.

 The primary responsibilities of an XMTP node are to: